gengucan/Battleship/README.md

 coordinate: water for unchecked, splash for a miss, and explosion for a hit.
 - You can save the state of my application by using the menu option on Player 1's turn only.
 - You can reload the state of my application by typing 'l' in the first alert box.

+## Phase 4: Task 2

+Example output:

+- Thu Dec 01 18:35:23 PST 2022: New ship added at x = 0 y = 0
+- Thu Dec 01 18:35:30 PST 2022: New ship added at x = 1 y = 1
+- Thu Dec 01 18:35:41 PST 2022: New ship added at x = 0 y = 0
+- Thu Dec 01 18:35:51 PST 2022: A ship has been sunk
+- Thu Dec 01 18:35:56 PST 2022: A ship has been sunk

+## Phase 4: Task 3

+The only refactoring I would consider in terms of class design/hierarchy would be to move the functionality of UserInput into UserInterface as the naming is slightly confusing and the methods in UserInput are for the UI anyways.